-Cloud computing infrastructure makes it easy to provision resources, but additional value brings the the cost optimisation that comes with it.
-Cost optimisation in the cloud is a very wide topic with many areas of impact.
-However, here we aimed to list a few key ones at a high level below to get you started.
+Cloud computing infrastructure makes it easy to provision resources, but additional value brings the cost optimization that comes with it.
+Cost optimization in the cloud is a very wide topic with many areas of impact.
+However, our goal is to list a few key ones below to help you start.

 Better capacity management